Incomes/ welfare of poor people increases after value chain development interventions

 When firms increase profits, their owners and employees may be lifted out of poverty.
 A number of studies explicitly address the link between productivity/ income increases and poverty reduction as a result of value chain development interventions.

 - New irrigation technologies can be central in reducing poverty.
-One example is the social enterprise KickStart which, within 12 years, sold more than 235,000 human-powered irrigation pumps at low cost to farmers in Burkina Faso, Mali, Tanzania, Kenya and other countries.
-By enabling these farmers to increase their productivity, the World Bank (2013) estimates that annual household incomes are increased by 100-200%, and that – as of 2009 – 440,000 people have moved out of poverty as a result.
-KickStart itself now reports that more than 1 million people have been lifted out of poverty.
+One example is the social enterprise KickStart which has sold more than 335,000 human-powered irrigation pumps at low cost to farmers in Burkina Faso, Mali, Tanzania, Kenya and other countries.
+By enabling these farmers to increase their productivity, the World Bank (2013) estimates that annual household incomes are increased by 100-200%, and that – as of 2009 – 440,000 people had moved out of poverty as a result.
+KickStart itself now reports that 1.3 million people have been lifted out of poverty.

 - The centrality of productivity increases to increased revenues for poor producers is also highlighted in a literature review of value chain interventions by Seville, Buxton and Vorley (2011): When higher incomes for the poor do occur, it is often the result of higher yields.

 - Some studies on sustainability certification report positive impacts on poverty reduction.
 Chiputwa et al. (2014) find that Fairtrade certification increases per capita consumption expenditures by 30% and reduces the probability of being poor by 50% compared to non-certified household.
 Several other studies report only effects on prices and/ or incomes, but not on poverty.

 Incomes/ welfare of poor people increases after they start up a new business

 Some evidence suggests that revenues earned as a result of entrepreneurship can contribute to poverty reduction.